pawaters/calculator/README.md

 - each operation and operand,
 - divived by 0 error case, as well as dividing 10 by 3 and checking for the max number of decimals, as well as multiplying 2 big numbers.
 - I have created a runTest() function which you can easily adapt.
-Its limitation is that it is made for one operand, and does not test the UI of course.
+Its limitation is that it is made for one operand, and does not test the UI of course. we also checked during all tests that no console error came up.

 ### test cases recommended to manually test: